 Please read the instructions below carefully to ensure that you follow the preoperative routine correctly.
-YOU WILL NEED TO PURCHASE chlorhexidine gluconate 4% (hibiclens) body wash, benzoyl peroxide 5% body wash, and hydrogen peroxide.
-These can be purchased online or on amazon as well as at some pharmacies or department stores.
+We will provide you with prescriptions for chlorhexidine gluconate 4% and benzoyl peroxide 5%.

 Note: If your surgery is less than 2 weeks from today, please skip the allergy testing and preoperative application of benzoyl peroxide 5%.
 Please only do the chlorhexidine gluconate 4% and hydrogen peroxide steps for the 3 day protocol prior to surgery.